Fantasy football weekly coaching tips

 Stick to your draft plan.
 Trust your cheat sheets (player rankings).
 You worked hard to prepare them, and you don’t want to let the other coaches sway you into making a mistake.

 Grab potential breakouts and sleepers late.
 You can pick up an average injury replacement during the season.
-In the later rounds, drafting players who may become studs could win you the league.
+In the later rounds, drafting players who may become stars could win you the league.

 Check player updates during the NFL games.
 The early bird gets the breakout player, so to speak, so watch for emerging players on Sundays and be ready to go online and make your move.

 Beware of one-week wonders.
 Each week, many lesser-known players have big games, but you must decide the odds of those performances happening again.
-Surf the Web for information on each player before signing him, and decide for yourself.
+Check online for information on each player before signing him, and decide for yourself.